Nickanda/cs2620-final-project/journal.md

 - Conducted initial planning meeting to outline project requirements
 - Defined core objectives: implement a fault-tolerant model parallel ResNet architecture capable of continuing execution even if one or more nodes fail during training
-- Set up GitHub repository "ft-model-parallel" and invited team members as collaborators
+- Set up GitHub repository
 - Created initial project structure with directories for source code, checkpoints, and data
 - Created README.md with project overview, goals, and setup instructions